proteinreport/proteinreport.org/content/en/directory/cellular-agriculture/index.md

 date: 2020-01-14 14:56:22
 lastmod: 2020-01-14 14:56:22
 slug: /cellular-agriculture
-description: "Cell Ag Ltd was founded in early 2016 as the first UK startup in the cell-based meat space.&amp;nbsp;An extensive research and development program looks to deliver scaled technology for multi species cell-based meat technology."
+description: "Cell Ag Ltd was founded in early 2016 as the first UK startup in the cell-based meat space.&nbsp;An extensive research and development program looks to deliver scaled technology for multi species cell-based meat technology."
 proteins: [Cell-Based]
 products: [Meat]
 business: [Production]